NVIDIA/NeMo-Guardrails/examples/multi-kb/README.md

-- **a custom retrieve_relevant_chunks function which supports custom vector databases plugin** We demonstrate how to plug in another vectorstore ( in this case , faiss vectorstore ) the ingestion of the raw data, no longer needs to be in markdown format, we
+- **a custom retrieve_relevant_chunks function which supports custom vector databases plugin** We demonstrate how to plug in another vectorstore ( in this case , faiss vectorstore ) the ingestion of the raw data, no longer needs to be in markdown format, we scrapped (wikipedia titanic film page)[https://en.wikipedia.org/wiki/Titanic_(1997_film)] and dump the text into a .txt file and we will use it as knowledge base.

 - **add citing and source referral in context update** adding context update and enable the possibility for the custom_llm to include into the response
  note: the inclusion of the citing and souce reference did not always included in the bot response via the custom_llm plug in,